aleen42/PersonalWiki/projectManagement/review/review.md

 - The level of activity and length of each process group varies for every project.
 - The executing process group generally requires the most resources.
 - Monitoring and controlling processes overlap all of the other project management process groups.
+- The DMAIC (Define, Measure, Analyze, Improve, and Control) methodology of the Six Sigma projects, is used to improve an existing business process.

 #### False